 Managing blood sugar, especially with gastroparesis, brings its own layer of frustration, so having a supportive healthcare team is crucial for effective treatment.

-Things that worsen symptoms of gastroparesis
+Things that worsen gastroparesis

-Several factors can worsen the symptoms of gastroparesis, including:
+Several factors can worsen gastroparesis, including:

 - High-fiber foods